 What are the admission requirements for the Big Data Analytics program?

 Big Data Analytics admission requirements

-- Post-secondary diploma, degree or equivalent.
+- Ontario College Diploma, Ontario College Advanced Diploma, Degree, or equivalent.
 It is recommended that the applicant have a specialty in science, technology, engineering, mathematics, or business.

 To be successful in this program, students are required to have a personal notebook computer (either PC or Mac architecture) prior to the start of the program that meets or exceeds the following hardware specifications:

 - 500GB hard drive (SSD recommended)

 What career paths can I take in big data analytics?

 Your Big Data Analytics graduate certificate gives you many career opportunities